tohyuting/tp/docs/DeveloperGuide.md

     Steps 1a1-1a3 are repeated until the data entered are correct. <br>
     Use case resumes from step 2.

-**Use case: UC03 Add a new product to supplier**
+**Use case: UC03 Assign a macro**

 **MSS**

-1. User keys in command to add a product.
+1. User keys in command to assign a macro with an alias and a command string to be saved.
-2. CLI-nic adds the product into the list and shows a success message.
+2. CLI-nic saves the macro and shows a success message.

     Use case ends.

 **Extensions**

 * 1a.
-CLI-nic detects an overlap in the entered product and the existing products in the supplier's supply list.
+The alias or command string supplied is invalid.

   * 1a1.
-CLI-nic shows an error message.
+CLI-nic shows an error message with the constraints for the fields required.
   * 1a2.
-CLI-nic requests for a new product name.
-  * 1a3.
-User enters a product name.
+User enters a new command.

-    Steps 1a1-1a3 are repeated until the name entered is correct. <br>
+    Steps 1a1-1a2 are repeated until the data entered is valid. <br>
     Use case resumes from step 2.

 * 1b.
-CLI-nic cannot find the supplier from the supplier list.
+The command supplied is not in the correct format.

   * 1b1.
-CLI-nic shows an error message.
+CLI-nic shows an error message and the correct format, along with examples of the correct usage.
   * 1b2.
-CLI-nic requests for a new supplier name.
+User enters a new command.

+    Steps 1b1-1b2 are repeated until the command format is correct. <br>
+    Use case resumes from step 2.

+* 1c.
+An existing macro with the same alias as the one supplied is found.

+  * 1c1.
+CLI-nic shows an error message, notifying the user of the conflict.
-  * 1b3.
-User enters a new supplier name.
+  * 1c2.
+User enters a new command with a new alias.

-    Steps 1b1-1b3 are repeated until the supplier is found. <br>
+    Steps 1c1-1c2 are repeated until the alias supplied does not already exist in CLI-nic. <br>
     Use case resumes from step 2.

 **Use case: UC04 Clear all supplier and warehouse entries**